EPISODE #01 – THE STRESS BIBLE & WHY YOU’RE EXHAUSTED – optimizing sleep, melatonin, brain detox, and your adrenals

 Hello and welcome to the first official episode of What’s The Juice.

-While the pilot was a candid conversation about our mission and who we are, class is finally in session with Episode #01 where you’ll learn the foundation of everything else we talk about on this show.
-Grab a pen and paper and get ready for jam-packed info with everything you need to know about STRESS and your adrenals.
-We take a root-cause approach to illness and symptoms on this show, and when you dig deep enough… it always comes back to stress.
+While the pilot was a candid conversation about our mission and who we are, class is officially in session with Episode #01 where you’ll learn the foundation of everything else we talk about on this show.
+Grab your notebook and get ready for a jam-packed episode all about STRESS and your adrenals.

-We always hear that “stress” and “inflammation” are the puzzle pieces to every illness, and that’s why we believe there’s power in learning the actual mechanisms by which they affect us.
-When we know what “stress” is and how to recognize it in the body, only then can we understand the steps needed to flip the script (and why genuine lifestyle changes are more valuable than any pill).
-Wellness doesn’t need to be expensive, and more than anything we need to change the way we treat ourselves.
+We often hear that “stress” and “inflammation” are the puzzle pieces to most illness, and that’s why we believe there’s power in learning the actual mechanisms by which they affect us.
+When we know what stress actually is and how to recognize it in the body, we can start to understand the steps needed to flip the script.
+Wellness doesn’t need to be expensive, and more often than not, we need to change the way we treat ourselves.

 This episode is my love letter to sleep and adaptogens… and how these two things can simplify and take the pressure off of *everything* else you’re working so hard on for your health.

 I recorded this episode in Venice, CA with my producer, Jess, and my creative director, Nasya.
 You’ll hear them pop in with a couple of questions throughout the show.
-In my day to day world, whenever I learn something life-changing in school or make a breakthrough connection, I talk their ears off about it and they come back to me with so many inspired thoughts that add to my philosophy.
+In my day to day world, whenever I learn something life-changing in school or make a breakthrough connection, I talk their ears off about it and they come back to me with thoughtfulness that adds to my philosophy.
 That’s one of the benefits of surrounding myself with like-minded women, and a major goal with this podcast is to share my community with you.
-I figured it was only fitting that you get a live taste of genuine back and forth on my show from the people who are my real life sounding board.
+I figured it was only fitting that you get a taste of genuine back and forth on my show from the people who are my real life sounding board.

 - 1. perceived (!) stress – this is key and you have the power to flip the script in your mind…

-- 2. circadian rhythm disruption – WHY would you want to go to bed early?
+- 2. circadian rhythm disruption – WHY you may want to go to bed early tonight

 - 3. blood sugar highs and lows – the importance of balanced fat/carbs/protein at meals and snacks